 It can be uncomfortable.
-New laser technologies are more advanced and effective, with less discomfort, as they are fitted with integrated cooling systems.
-Certain topical numbing creams may also be used, your hair reduction provider can advise.
+New laser technologies are more advanced and effective, with less discomfort, which your hair reduction provider can advise you about.

 Does it have side effects, and will my skin be damaged?

 The following temporary side effects are reported: